Mortgage After bankruptcy

 Whatever your reason was for foreclosing and filing for bankruptcy, you may have a chance to purchase a home again using a conventional, FHA, or USDA loan.
 The clock for your waiting period will begin once either the home has fully foreclosed, or your bankruptcy has been discharged, whichever occurs last.

 We understand there is a lot to grasp when embarking on becoming a homeowner again after a bankruptcy.
 Would you like some assistance in getting your questions answered, and finding the best mortgage lender for your particular situation?
-We provide a free lender matching service, and would be glad to provide you a free consultation to learn about your options.
+We provide personalized service and would be glad to provide you a free consultation to learn about your options.

 Mortgage Lenders that Work with Chapter 13